Modern Games Bring in More People and Increase Enjoyment, Driving Market Growth

 There are several factors driving board game market growth.
 Experts agree that new products and innovation are important, both by bringing new people into the market and by capturing more spending of existing gamers.

 A survey of over 800 people found that several of the modern games are what “got” new players into board gaming.
-Of the top 8 games identified, six were modern games (shown in bold below):
+Of the top eight games identified, six were modern games (shown in bold below):

 - Settlers of Catan: 16%